 Between 1952 and 1963 O Schalscha, P Gough, and J Baldwin each won the title three times.

-In 1965 18 year old David Everington won his first title.
-To date he has repeated this success on a further eight occasions.
+In 1965 18-year-old David Everington won his first title.
+He repeated this success on a further eight occasions.

 John Blore picked up three titles in the early 1980s.

 Nick Rutter has to date taken the crown on 13 occasions (1988 to 2020).